markkwang/760-group-13/README.md

 # Beyond Backpropagation: Hybrid Forward-Forward + Barlow Twins

 This repository contains our implementation of a **forward-only training algorithm** that combines **Forward-Forward (FF)** learning with a **Barlow Twins (BT)** regularizer.
-It is part of our research project *“Beyond Backpropagation”* (Group XX).
+It is part of our research project *“Beyond Backpropagation”* (Group 13).

 ---